 - Talk about the plans for tomorrow, especially positive things

 Follow these same steps every night.
 Activities before bed should be relaxing, not stimulating.
 Avoid TV right before bed; stopping is frustrating for some kids.
-Avoid arguments, angry conflicts, criticism, complaints and discussion of problems.
+Avoid arguments, angry conflicts, criticism, complaints, and discussion of problems.
 Bedtime is for relaxing!

-The Goodnight Worry Rules
+The Goodnight Worry Rules: The Standard Plan

+Here are the basic rules.
 The purpose of these rules is to communicate clearly to your child what you expect, what is allowed, and what is not okay.
 Remember, kids like rules.
 Rules create predictability, a sense of control and security.
 Follow these rules for a good night’s sleep.
 Stick to them and your child will see that she can rely partly on you and partly on herself for reassurance and comfort.
 The key is that she makes the transition into sleep without you present, which will then become the new habit.

 - Stay put.
-After bedtime your child must stay in her own bed the whole night.
+After bedtime, your child must stay in her own bed the whole night.
 She is not to leave her bed.

 - Enter the zone alone.
 You may be with your child until she is drowsy, but she must be alone when she falls asleep.
 You may sit on your child’s bed, but you may not lie down with her.

 - Lights out, no crying out.
-Your child must not call out, whine, demand, cajole, or bargain after saying goodnight or between “check-ins.”
+Your child must not call out, whine, demand, cajole, or bargain after saying good night or between “check-ins.”
 You will offer comfort and reassurance, but only when your child is in her bed, and only when you choose, not when she demands.

 - Back in 10.
-You may return to your child’s bedroom every 10 minutes to check in, soothe and speak reassuringly for up to two minutes, but no more.
+You return to your child’s bedroom every 10 minutes to check-in, soothe and speak reassuringly for up to two minutes, but no more.
 You tell her you’ll return in another 10 minutes to check on her, and you do so, again offering up to two minutes of soothing every 10 minutes as many times as necessary until she falls asleep.
 You return by the clock, not by crying or calling out.